JTK – Notes and Ramblings Things we have found …

 FlightAware is updated from your site’s My ADS-B Stats page.
 Once on your stats page, click on the gear and choose update.

-Instruction for updating ADSBexchange can be found on their github page.
+Instruction for updating ADSBexchange can be found on their page.
 The short answer is a bit of command line:

 sudo bash /tmp/axupdate.sh